-I'm a writer and educator specializing in American poetry, with a focus on the cultural histories of poetic genres.
+I'm a scholar of American poetry, and my research focuses on the cultural histories of poetic forms and genres.
 I'm especially drawn to poems with political lives--poems of protest, war, nationhood, and public policy--and I try to understand how their rhymes and rhythms filter through our past and shape our future.

-I am currently a Marion L. Brittain Postdoctoral Fellow in the School of Literature Media and Communication at Georgia Institute of Technology in Atlanta, Georgia.
-I've also held the NEH Postdoctoral Fellowship at Emory University's Fox Center for Humanistic Research, another Atlanta institution, and I've taught English at the University of Oregon in Eugene and Willamette University in Salem, Oregon.
+I am a Marion L. Brittain Postdoctoral Fellow in the School of Literature Media and Communication at Georgia Institute of Technology in Atlanta, Georgia.
+I've also held the NEH Postdoctoral Fellowship at Emory University's Fox Center for Humanistic Research, and I've taught English at the University of Oregon in Eugene and Willamette University in Salem, Oregon.

 Born in a small logging community in rural Oregon, I grew up in the Portland area, and I left to study English and Music at Westmont College in Santa Barbara, California.
-I returned to Oregon to pursue a PhD in English at the University of Oregon, which I completed in 2017.
-These days, I'm lucky to call both Eugene and Atlanta my home, and my research takes me all around North America and Europe.
-Follow my adventures on Instagram (@lizzylerud) or contact me directly via e-mail, email@example.com.
+I returned to Oregon, moving to Eugene to pursue a PhD in English at the University of Oregon, which I completed in 2017.
+These days, I'm lucky to call both Eugene and Atlanta my home.